EU offers 1.8 billion euros for Ukraine as Germany seeks reform

 "If you try to add up the numbers they don't add up, so something needs to be done," Tran told Reuters.

-Ukraine hustled through an austerity budget in late December, required for the next disbursement of IMF cash under a program that has so far paid out $4.6 billion in two tranches.
+Ukraine hustled through an austerity budget in late December, required for the next disbursement of IMF cash under a programme that has so far paid out $4.6 billion in two tranches.

 At the time, central bank head Valeria Gontareva said Kiev expected the IMF to release two additional slices of credit before year-end, plus a fifth tranche following their January visit.

-With a combined value of $2.7 billion for tranches three and four, a further expected disbursement of $1.4-1.5 billion this month would take the overall figure for overdue and pending payments to over $4 billion.
+With a combined value of $2.7 billion for tranches three and four, a further expected disbursement of $1.4-1.5 billion this month would take the overall figure for overdue and pending payments to over $4 billion (3 billion pounds).

 The European Union and the IMF, whose new mission is expected to wrap up before the end of the month, has said that additional financial help will hinge on Kiev's ability to implement reforms.